 After graduating with my bachelor’s degree, I got promoted to Shift Leader in the same hotel.
 Working in daytime operations was completely different from what I was used to.
 I was no longer a solo player and I had to be in a team of people, having the ability to work with my colleagues and lead some of them.
 It was something new for me and I enjoyed being in a healthy competitive environment.

-As a result, in 2014 I won an internal competition, which gave me the opportunity to go on a one month business trip to Rome, to work with the Area Director – at that time – Mr. Ettore Cavallino.
+As a result, in 2014 I won an internal competition, which gave me the opportunity to go on a one-month business trip to Rome, to work with the Area Director – at that time – Mr. Ettore Cavallino.

-Returning from Italy with my bags full of new experiences and broader views into hospitality, I felt confident for new beginnings.
+Returning from Italy with my bags full of new experiences and broader views into hospitality, I felt confident about new beginnings.
 In fact, I felt ready to leave the safe, multinational company environment and step out of my comfort zone.

 At the beginning of 2015, I decided to try something new, more demanding, and much more personalized: a boutique hotel.
 The Rocabella Mykonos Hotel & SPA is located in a high-end destination with a very demanding audience.
-My time at Rocabella allowed me to build on my passion, and I achieved extraordinary successes.
+My time at Rocabella allowed me to build on my passion, and I achieved extraordinary success.

 I started as a Front Office Manager.
 After my first season, having shown some great achievements — such as gaining the #1 hotel ranking on TripAdvisor for the whole island of Mykonos — I became Operations Manager.

 At the end of 2016, and after being awarded ‘Best 4* Hotel in Greece’ by Trivago, I was promoted to General Manager.
-In that role I developed further as a professional, while achieving some excellent financial and operational results, including awards in Greece, Europe and worldwide.
+In that role, I developed further as a professional, while achieving some excellent financial and operational results, including awards in Greece, Europe, and worldwide.